RahAmudha/slug-practice/backend/README.md

 3. The server should now be running on `http://localhost:5000`.

 ## API Endpoints
-- `/api/generate/simple` (POST): Generates simple practice problems.
-- `/api/generate/tf` (POST): Generates true/false practice problems.
-- `/api/generate/mc` (POST): Generates multiple-choice practice problems.
+- `/api/generate` (POST): Generates practice problems based on what format 'mc/simple/tf'.

 ## Troubleshooting
 - If you encounter any issues, make sure you have installed all the dependencies listed in the `requirements.txt` file.
 - Ensure that your OpenAI API key is valid and correctly set in the `.env` file.